payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft_pureansible/docs/ansible_tower_walkthrough.rst

 |

-An Organization is a logical collection of Users, Teams, Projects, and Inventories, and is the highest level in the Tower object hierarchy.

 Lets start by taking a look at the organization

-Scroll down to Access->Organization on the left hand pane, there are 2 organization present.
+Scroll down to Access and click on Organization on the left hand pane, there are 2 organizations present.
 We will be working with organization 'dCloud' which currently has 1 project defined.

 |